British Columbia

 Poverty Line Distribution

 In BC, income or disability assistance is operated as a “last resort” benefit by the Ministry of Social Development and Poverty Reduction.
-The map below shows that the poverty line differs according to population size and consideration for rural and remote locations need to be considered, too.
+The poverty line differs according to population size and consideration for rural and remote locations need to be considered, too.

 In the past, people would be encouraged to move to more rural and remote areas of the province for a lower cost of living, but even when you move out of the city the poverty line doesn’t lower enough to meet the provincial disability assistance amount.
 For those living outside urban areas, many goods and services are not available.
 The costs of transportation to get access is often much higher, which does not offset the prices that are found in larger cities.